jmct/jmct.cc/burge/intro.md

-[tweeted](https://twitter.com/josecalderon/status/804154036375187458) that I was going to do this, I called it the "Burge-Runciman" School, but upon further reflection I think that they are distinct and I was being clouded by the fact that it was [Runciman](https://www-users.cs.york.ac.uk/colin/) who taught me about Burge.
+[tweeted](https://twitter.com/josecalderon/status/804154036375187458) that I was going to do this, I called it the "Burge-Runciman" School, but upon further reflection I think that they are distinct and I was being clouded by the fact that it was [Colin Runciman](https://www-users.cs.york.ac.uk/colin/) who taught me about Burge.

 Motivation